lprimeroo/saruftw.github.io.old/about.md

 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>

 My primary interest these days is in full stack web development, machine learning and cryptography.
 My projects draw ideas from a multitude of domains available in Computer Science.

-Being an avid art aficionado, I also tend to watch a lot of movies and try to squeeze in time for reading books. [<a href="http://www.imdb.com/user/ur55860534/">IMDB</a> &amp; <a href="https://www.goodreads.com/user/show/52421092-sarthak-munshi">Goodreads</a>].

 Cheers!